Kotlin/KEEP/proposals/statics.md

 | 1            | name$Class              | `getBackground$Color`     | `parse$Color`        | `of$Box`        |
 | 2            | lower(Class)upper(name) | `getColorBackground`      | `colorParse`         | `boxOf`         |
 | 3            | nameClass               | `getBackgroundColor`      | `parseColor`         | `ofBox`         |

+### ABI for non-JVM platforms

+ABI for non-JVM platforms will have to be designed and added to this document.
+Kotlin/JVM platform provides the strictest backwards and forwards compatibility guarantees, as well as seamless two-way interoperability, hence the JVM ABI is taken care of first.